I don't know about you, but I spend hours a day planning for retirement.

 So, what gives?
 I think it has a lot to do with the second investment myth you need to ignore at all costs.

 Furthermore, it's not very likely any of us will ever be a better investor than Buffett.
-Nor is it likely we will one day be able to brag about how we got in early on Intel
+Nor is it likely we will one day be able to brag about how we got in early on the next Starbucks

 So what?
 Just because I can't beat Roger Federer doesn't mean that years of practice and dedication won't turn me into an exceptional tennis player, or that hitting a bucket of balls at the range every day won't improve my drive immensely.

 And just because you may not ever match Warren Buffett's wealth doesn't mean you shouldn't follow his investing style -- regular purchases of excellent companies selling for less than they're worth.
-Yet many investors mistakenly believe that the only hope for securing life-changing wealth is to get in early on "the next big thing."
+Yet many investors mistakenly believe that the only hope for securing life-changing wealth is to "get lucky" and stumble onto the next Google

 But as my colleague Seth Jayson points out, there are plenty of well-known stocks that can still deliver superior long-term returns.
-Believe it or not, over the past 50-plus years, well-known names like Bristol-Meyers Squibb
+Believe it or not, from 1957 to 2003, well-known names like Abbott Laboratories

-And thanks to the unprecedented market sell-off, many great businesses with high yields are selling at huge discounts.
-Take for example, Caterpillar
+And thanks to the unprecedented market sell-off, many strong businesses with high yields are selling at nice discounts.
+Take, for example, Phillip Morris International or Kinder Morgan Energy Partners

 The final thing that seems to keep many people from achieving their dream retirement is the very thing that could achieve it for them in the first place: hard work.